DrakirL/DrakirL.github.io/p10/class/barbarian.md

 Bonus damage against Frightened creatures?

 ### Level 7: Ruthless Chase?
+When a creature from within your Reach moves out of your Reach, you can use 1 Action to move to the space they left and make a Sudden Strike against it?
+(EARLIER?)

+### Level 9: ???
+???

+## Barbarian Subclass: Ancestral Guardian
+THEME: ???

+### Level 1: Commune with Spirits?
+Ascentral Aid?
+You learn the

+### Level 1: Intimidating Presence?
+*Use 1 Action on your turn to force Will Save against your Passive Martial Skill? <br>
+When you enter your Rage

+### Level 3: Mindless Rage
+While your Rage is active, you are immune to the Charmed and Frightened conditions. <br>
+If you are already Charmed or Frightened, it is surpressed for the duration.
+(PHRASING?)

+### Level 5: ???
+Bonus damage against Frightened creatures?

+### Level 7: Ruthless Chase?
-When a creature from within your Reach moves out of your Reach, you may use 1 Action to move to the space they left and make a Sudden Strike against it?
+When a creature from within your Reach moves out of your Reach, you can use 1 Action to move to the space they left and make a Sudden Strike against it?
 (EARLIER?)

 ### Level 9: ???
 ???